Wireless Microphones In Today’s Crowded RF Spectrum

 - Computer hot spot

 I think you’re starting to get the picture.
-Now imagine you’re on a big studio lot and begin to think about how much radio waves might be bouncing around.
+Now imagine you’re on a big studio lot and begin to think about how much radio waves might be bouncing around between different sets.
 Now add all the television stations, radio stations, emergency broadcasters, corporate communications, hobby broadcasters out there.

 It’s starting to sound like a mess out there.
 And frankly, it is.
 Especially in more urban areas.
 But it gets worse.